microsoft/workshop-library/resume-website-workshop/2-add-content.md

 1. Change the "Company Name" and date as appropriate.

-1. Add a short description that sums up your responsbilities.
+1. Add a short description that sums up your responsibilities.

-1. Update the `li` items to add 3 accomplishments from that work experience.
+1. Update the `li` items to add the accomplishments you want to highlight from that work experience.

-1. Repeat the above HTML for each work experience.
-Put a `br` tag in between work experience entries to insert or "break" a space between them.

 ## Finishing out our resume

 Let's fill in the final sections of the resume...

-1. Inside **index.html**, below the comment which reads `<!-- your skills AKA buzzwords -->`, add the following HTML and include any skills that you have.
+1. Inside **index.html**, below the comment which reads `<!-- your skills -->`, add the following HTML and include any skills that you have.

 	```html
 	    <p>HTML, CSS, GitHub, VS Code...</p>